-As a senior advisor to the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), starting in 2016 I worked with the M3AAWG Board to redesign their Outreach initiatives, creating and leading programs developing anti-abuse capabilities and capacity in Latin America and the Caribbean, Asia Pacific, and Africa, considering each regions’ culture, values, and resource endowments, including critical support for engagement with regulators, law enforcement, and international organizations.
-I am also the co-chair of M3AAWG’s IoT Special Interest Group (SIG), working with Internet Service Providers (ISPs) to understand and evaluate the feasibiliy of IoT reputation models.
+As a Senior Advisor to the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), starting in 2016 I worked with the M3AAWG Board to redesign their Outreach initiatives, creating and leading programs developing anti-abuse capabilities and capacity in Latin America and the Caribbean, Asia Pacific, and Africa, considering each regions’ culture, values, and resource endowments, including critical support for engagement with regulators, law enforcement, and international organizations.
+I am also the co-Chair of M3AAWG’s IoT Special Interest Group (SIG), working with Internet Service Providers (ISPs) to understand and evaluate the feasibiliy of IoT reputation models.
 Supporting letters from APWG and M3AAWG leadership are included with this application.

-Working with global partners in the cybersecurity, law enforcement, and policy communities, I apply my research on collaboration and governance to the development of impactful organizations that continue to develop cybersecurity capabilities and capacities in developed and developing regions.
+Working with global partners in the cybersecurity, law enforcement, and policy communities, I apply my research to support the development of impactful, operational organizations that continue to build cybersecurity capabilities and capacities in developed and developing regions.
 This engagement provides unique insights critical to my work.
 Understanding the real-world challenges of developing these collaborations provides rare, valuable, and pragmatic empirical evidence for both theory- and policy-relevant research contributions.
 On-the-ground work also provides unique perspectives into the diverse cultural and regional challenges facing Internet infrastructure development and security.
 These insights facilitate both impactful, responsible engagement and contribute significantly to my research-led teaching.

-Research-Led Teaching Understanding the social, political, and economic challenges presented by emerging trends in Internet operations, operational cybersecurity, online platforms, and cybercrime requires engaging students in contemporary, real-world problems.
+Education Understanding the social, political, and economic challenges presented by emerging trends in Internet operations, cybercrime and cybersecurity, and online platforms governance requires engaging students in contemporary, real-world problems.
 I am a third generation teacher—a passion and dedication to teaching is in my nature.
 My pedagogy uses innovative teaching methods such as flipped classroom, peer review, and intensive dialog structured to encourage respectful, yet rigorous policy debates.
 In my Fall 2021 course evaluations, one student wrote:

 This is the first time I had Dr. Sowell and I felt he did a great job of explaining complex topics to a diverse audience.
 I was nervous to take a class without a STEM background but this class reaffirmed my decision and prepared me for other cyber courses I’m taking in the future.
 He genuinely cared about students learning the material and fostered critical thinking and discussion.

-In my current role I designed, developed, and deliver, from scratch, my department’s Cyber Policy Concentration (CPC), offering a comprehensive curriculum and development programme for masters students coming from diverse disciplinary backgrounds.
+Since joining the Bush School, I developed and designed from scratch, and continue to lead and deliver my department’s Cyber Policy Concentration (CPC).
+The CPC is part of the Masters of International Affairs, and offers a comprehensive curriculum and development programme for masters students coming from diverse disciplinary backgrounds.
 This interdisciplinary, research-led programme (now in its third year) provides accessible deep dives into digital technologies and the politics of these complex systems’ design, operations, and security.
-I developed and teach four of the five courses in the CPC:
+I singlehandedly developed, lead, and teach four of the five courses in the CPC:

 Introduction to Cyber Policy: